nicknacnic/Homebrew-Prune/README.md

-# Homebrew-Prune
+# homebrew-prune 🍺
-A utility that identifies installed home-brew formulae, when they were last accessed, and removes them.
+A utility that identifies installed homebrew formulae, when they were last accessed, and removes them based off set date of expiry.

-## Homebrew Prune (prune.sh)
+## prune

 ### Overview:
 This script is designed to help clean up your macOS system by uninstalling Homebrew packages that haven't been used for a significant amount of time.